jvlahos/coding-standards/README.md

 ```
 <a name="html-attr-order"></a>
 #### Attribute Order
-HTML attributes should come in this particular order for easier reading of code.
-Most importantly, `class` should be first.
+Write HTML attributes in a consistent order.
+Classes should be first.

 * `class`
 * `id`, `name`